5.30pm, Tuesday 10 May 2022

 Martyn Noble

-Martyn has composed several choral works and is currently published by Chichester Music Press.
+As a composer, Martyn has composed several choral works which are published by Chichester Music Press.
 His pieces have been premiered at Exeter University, the Royal College of Music, Hooglandse Kerk in Leiden, and as part of The London Festival of Contemporary Church Music.

 Peter Smith